 “There are a number of great studies showing that first-person shooters increase our visual perception and help gamers pick information off of a screen quickly, which is the kind of skill that an air traffic controller needs, for example,” Gentile says.
 “A couple other studies with microscopic surgeons show that surgeons who have played games in the past are better at advanced surgical skills – that gaming is, in fact, a better predictor than how many years of training they’ve had or how many surgeries they’ve performed.”

-Aside from the physical benefits of gaming, video games excel at setting clear goals and showing a player’s progression towards those goals.
-This approach already radiates across the social networking scene where progress bars litter sites like Facebook, LinkedIn, and Spotify.
-Other businesses have developed feedback mechanisms that allow customers to track their progress towards improved social, financial, and physical health.
-Unique puzzle games like Foldit and EteRNA encourage problem solvers to fold the structure of selected macromolecules in different ways, which will help further scientific learning and possibly cure diseases.
+Aside from the physical benefits of gaming, video games excel at setting clear goals and showing a player’s progression toward those goals.
+This approach already radiates across the social networking where progress bars litter sites like Facebook, LinkedIn, and Spotify.
+Other businesses have developed feedback mechanisms that allow customers to track their progress toward improved social, financial, and physical health.
+Unique puzzle games like Foldit and EteRNA encourage problem solvers to fold the structure of selected macromolecules differently, which will help further scientific learning and possibly cure diseases.

 That they lower the barrier of entry for people to get behind new social causes is one of the reasons why people play video games.
 For example, the simple online quiz game Freerice has encouraged gamers to collect more than 90 billion grains of rice for the World Food Programme.
-Much like Twitter allows its users to interact with celebrities and businesses unlike any other medium in history, future game-like services and tools could encourage new kinds of social team building, allowing users to voice their opinions and affect societal change in myriad new ways.
+Much like Twitter allows its users to interact with celebrities and businesses unlike any other medium in history, future game-like services and tools could encourage new social team building, allowing users to voice their opinions and affect societal change in myriad new ways.

 No one believes that every facet of our lives would improve if it adhered to the rules of video games.
-Life can’t be all fun and games, and sometimes effort is needed to produce results.
-Some work is just work.
+Life can’t be all fun and games; sometimes, effort is needed to produce results.
+Some work is work.
 However, most industries and human endeavors may prosper if they do a better job meeting the psychological needs of their audience.
 No form of human expression understands needs satisfaction better than video games.